‘American Horror Story’ Season 7 To Cast Kathy Bates As ‘Trump’ Character?

-The American Horror Story Season 7 have yet to get a title but rumors about it are already swirling especially after creator Ryan Murphy announced the theme for the upcoming new installment of the anthology.
+American Horror Story Season 7 has yet to get a title but rumors about it are already swirling, especially after creator Ryan Murphy announced the theme for the upcoming new installment of the anthology.

 In an interview during Watch What Happens Live with Andy Cohen, Murphy revealed that he plans to create the next season of AHS in the likeness of “The Entirety of 2016,” per the Huffington Post.
-After double-checking whether or not the show’s creator is joking, the outlet then realized that he plans on spinning the highly controversial 2016 United States Presidential Election into a terrifying season.
+After double-checking whether or not the show’s creator is joking, the outlet then realized that he plans on spinning the highly controversial 2016 United States presidential election into a terrifying season.

 “Well, I don’t have a title.
 But the season that we begin shooting in June is going to be about the election that we just went through,” was Murphy’s exact words.
-He then added his belief that the American Horror Story Season 7 “will be interesting for a lot of people” because of this theme.
+He then added his belief that American Horror Story Season 7 “will be interesting for a lot of people” because of this theme.

 When asked whether he will be adding a “Trump” character, Murphy simply said: “Maybe.”
 With that in mind, speculations of Murphy adding a character akin to current POTUS Donald Trump began to emerge with a couple of news outlets speculating on who is best fit to play the role.

-Aside from theme itself, Quartz believes that the American Horror Story Season 7 will gain higher viewership if a woman was cast for the role—specifically Kathy Bates.
+Aside from theme itself, Quartz believes that American Horror Story Season 7 will gain higher viewership if a woman was cast for the role—specifically Kathy Bates.

-According to the outlet, Bates has already appeared in six seasons of AHS and have been critically-acclaimed for playing the real-life socialite and alleged serial killer from New Orleans, Madame LaLaurie in American Horror Story: Coven.
+According to the outlet, Bates has already appeared in six seasons of AHS and have been critically-acclaimed for playing the real-life socialite and alleged serial killer from New Orleans Madame LaLaurie in American Horror Story: Coven.

 Academy Award, Golden Globe & Emmy Award winning actress Kathy Bates ???????????????????? legend can't wait for her to snatch more awards for #AHS pic.twitter.com/gdytU3DB6C